Mike Kroeger: 2008–2010: Dark Horse

-2011–2019: Here and Now, No Fixed Address, and Feed the Machine era
+2011–2019: Here and Now, No Fixed Address, and Feed the Machine

 Starting in the Spring of 2011 Kroeger and the rest of the band retreated to his brother Chad's home studio called Little Mountain View Studio in Abbotsford, British Columbia to begin recording Nickelback's seventh studio album, later titled Here and Now.
-When the album was released on November 21, 2011 it debuted at number two on the Billboard 200 and reached number one on the Canadian Albums Chart.
+When the album was released on November 21, 2011, it debuted at number two on the Billboard 200 and reached number one on the Canadian Albums Chart.
 The album was supported by the Here and Now Tour, which began in early 2012 and included dates across North America and Europe.
-Five singles released from the album included "When We Stand Together", “Bottoms Up,” "Lullaby", "This Means War", and "Trying Not to Love You".
+Five singles released from the album included "When We Stand Together", "Bottoms Up", "Lullaby", "This Means War", and "Trying Not to Love You".

 In 2013, at the age of 41, Kroeger suffered a serious stroke shortly after completing Nickelback's The Hits Tour.
 He required several months of recovery and physical rehabilitation.
 In the 2023 documentary film Hate to Love: Nickelback, Kroeger disclosed that the stroke nearly proved fatal.
 During his recovery, he strongly contemplated retiring from the music industry to dedicate more time to his family.
 However, support from his wife, children, and fellow bandmates encouraged him to continue his musical career.

 In 2014, the band released their eighth studio album, No Fixed Address, through Republic Records.
 Singles from the album included "Edge of a Revolution", "What Are You Waiting For?", and "She Keeps Me Up".
 An announced world tour, the No Fixed Address Tour, was cancelled after Chad Kroeger revealed in June 2015 that he required surgery to remove a cyst on his vocal cords.
 Despite the cancellation, promotional efforts for the album continued, with Mike Kroeger taking on a more visible role in interviews and media appearances during his brother's absence while recovering from surgery.

 On June 15, 2017, Nickelback released their ninth studio album, Feed the Machine, which was supported by a world tour that launched in the United States and continued into 2018 with performances across South America, Canada, Europe, and Japan.
 The tour featured supporting acts including Daughtry, Bad Wolves, and Shaman's Harvest.
-Singles released from the album included "Feed the Machine", "Song on Fire", "Must Be Nice," and "After the Rain".
+Singles released from the album included "Feed the Machine", "Song on Fire", "Must Be Nice", and "After the Rain".
 During a promotional interview for the album while on tour in February 2019, Kroeger discussed the band's evolving sound, political themes in their lyrics, and his personal musical influences—including a desire to record an album rooted entirely in heavy metal.
 He also expressed interest in creating a full cover album of songs by Slayer.